MEDICATION-ASSISTED TREATMENT (MAT)

-Medication-assisted treatment is the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of opioid use disorders (OUD) and can help some people to sustain recovery.
+Medication- Assisted Treatment (MAT) is the use of medications in combination with counseling and behavioral therapies, which is effective in the treatment of Opioid Use Disorders (OUD) and can help some people to sustain recovery.

 More must be done to facilitate treatment options and the development of therapies to address OUD as a chronic disease with long-lasting effects.
 This means helping more people secure Medication-Assisted Treatment.
 It also requires us to find new and more effective ways to advance the use of medical therapy for the treatment of OUD.

 There are three drugs approved by the FDA for the treatment of opioid dependence:

 All three of these treatments have been demonstrated to be safe and effective in combination with counseling and psychosocial support.